University of Minnesota Administrative Policy

 University policy does not permit payment or reimbursement when two or more employees choose to have a meal together to continue their business as an incidental part of the meal, when the meal is of a reciprocal nature, or when the meeting could have been scheduled during regular working hours.

-Meal limits for business expenses must not exceed the following limits:
+Meal limits for business expenses must not exceed the following limits and should be appropriate for the type and budget of the event:

 Meals with paid consultants should be infrequent and have a business purpose.